 - Designed audiovisual systems equipment and supporting infrastructure for the gymnasium and cafeteria sound systems.

-- Designed video intercom system for the main entrance door and other strategic locations to integrate with access control, video surveillance systems, and phone system.
+- Designed a video intercom system for the main entrance door and other strategic locations to integrate with access control, video surveillance systems, and phone systems.
 Designed intrusion detection alarm system to include door position switches, volumetric motion detection, duress buttons, arm/disarm keypads, and field panels.

 Photography credit: Tom Kessler Photography